LoreStudio-Charles/Virtue/README.md

 ## Backgrounds
 ### Goodson
 In quiet fields where shadows lie,
 The youngest farm boy watches sky.
 Beneath the might of brothers bold,
 He feels his tale will die untold.

 Momma's love and kind embrace,
 Papa's smiles, a warm, safe space.
-Beneath the tales of strength and cheer,
-he longs to conquer lonely fear.
+Beneath the tales of strength and cheer, he longs to conquer lonely fear.

-In shadow cast by brothers' lives,
-he prays and hopes, as he  still strives
-to live the life which might atain
-the sagas told in his brother's names.
+In shadow cast by brothers' lives, he prays and hopes, as he still strives to live the life which might attain the sagas told in his brother's names.

-For every seed of doubt he sows,
+For every seed of doubt, he sows,
 A quiet courage within him grows.
-His overshadowed spirits rise,
-he dreams, beneath the azure skies.
+His overshadowed spirits rise, and dreams, beneath the azure skies.

 #### Starting Skills
 Bookish, Gifted with a Voice, Good Eye, Loves Animals

-### The Outlaw
+### Outlaw
 In forest deep, stands hunter tall,
 With strength of heart, a promise calls.
 His bowstring sings, and arrow flies